Jakub21/One-GPU-Passthrough/README.md

   To determine which modules must be replaced, use `lsmod` and grep the output.
 Open source NVidia driver will not be found if searching for `nvidia` because it is called `nouveau`.
 My Intel HD Graphics driver is called `i915`.

   Which modules must be stopped when using `nouveau` is yet to be determined as of now.
-First attempt will only involve the `nouveau` module itself.
+  1. First attempt will only involve the `nouveau` module itself.
+    - Fail.
+Another monitor (connected to MB) also went black.
+Windows did not take over the GPU.

 18. **Add the Hardware to the VM**
 - Click on Add Hardware and select **PCI Host Device**.